amper5and/voice.js/docs/API.md

 * number: String, required - The forwarding phone number

 #### client.phones( 'enableVoicemail', { id: id, carrier: carrier }, callback )
+Get the number that must be dialed on the forwarding phone to enable voicemail diversion to GV.
+Found in the `diversionNum` property of the response.

 #### client.phones( 'disableVoicemail', { id: id, carrier: carrier }, callback )
-Get the number that must be dialed on the forwarding phone to enable/disable voicemail diversion to GV.
+Get the number that must be dialed on the forwarding phone to disable voicemail diversion to GV.
 Found in the `diversionNum` property of the response.

 * id: Number, required - A forwarding phone id
 * carrier: String, required - The forwarding phone carrier.
 This is a string like "VERIZON" or "ATT."
 The carrier of a particular forwarding phone can be retrieved in one of two ways:
 	* As the `.carrier` property of the forwarding phone when retrieved using `client.phones('get')` (see above)
-	* As the `.carrier` property of the response when retreived using `client.phones('checkCarrier',...)` (see above)
+	* As the `.carrier` property of the response when retrieved using `client.phones('checkCarrier',...)` (see above)

 ## Contacts